Grief is agony.

 with our cats are usually far simpler than those with humans, where there

-may be a fair bit of emotional baggage.
+may be some emotional baggage.
 Cats, however, are always there,

 never judging us, always pleased to see us.
 Sometimes without us even realising it, they are the centre of our home.
 No wonder we miss them so